Home ยป Mains ยป Stuffed Pepper Skillet

 You’re going to love this stuffed pepper skillet because

-• it’s an all-in-one balanced meal, full of lean protein and colourful vegetables
+• it’s an all-in-one balanced meal, full of lean protein and colourful vegetables.

-• leftovers are perfect for meal prep lunch
+• leftovers are ideal for meal prep!

 Ingredients

-• Diced tomatoes – 15 oz can, not drained
+• Diced tomatoes

-• Chicken broth – 2 1/4 cup
+• Chicken broth

 • Chopped fresh parsley – optional garnish